transition-zero/tz-osemosys/docs/technology.md

 with values ranging from 0 to 1.
 It gives the possibility to account for forced outages.
 Optional, defaults to 1.

+`capacity_factor_annual_min` `({region:{year:float}})` - OSeMOSYS style name
+TotalAnnualMinCapacityFactor.
+Must run capacity constraint at annual level expressed as a fraction of the total installed capacity, with values ranging from 0 to 1.
+Optional, defaults to `None`.

 `capacity_one_tech_unit` `({region:{year:float}})` - OSeMOSYS CapacityOfOneTechnologyUnit.
 Capacity of one new unit of a technology.
 In case the user sets this parameter, the related technology will be installed only in batches of the specified capacity and the problem will